valenontivero/TP2_SO/Readme.md

 This will launch a background process that prints the PID every 2 seconds, and pipes it to the filter process that removes vowels.

 While this process is running in background, you can kill, block/unblock or change its priority from the terminal using its PID and the given commands.
 You can see all the running processes with the 'ps' command.

+## Limitations and known issues

+ If you want to code your own processes that uses semaphores or pipes, be aware that you have to create/open/access them using a string identifier (name).

+ The Mvar command does a heavy busy waiting, that may affect performance if many writers/readers are waiting on it.